 Allium

 Allium atroviolaceum is a tall species with a 4" (10cm+) nice drumstick head.
 It grows in Eastern Mediterranean and has its western limit in Apulia, being the only occurrence in Italy.
-At time of flowering, the leaves are already disappeared.
+At time of flowering, the leaves have already disappeared.
 Listed as vulnerable in the Regional Red List.

-Allium chamaemoly - This winter-flowering species is found in numerous Mediterranean areas including North Africa.
+Allium chamaemoly - This winter flowering species is found in numerous Mediterranean areas including North Africa.
 Photo taken in a sunny mid-January.

 Allium commutatum - A very late flowering Allium for a Mediterranean species, in bloom from July later.
 This curious species grows on rocky slopes just in front of sea and at time of flowering is totally leafless.
-Bulbs are salt resistant and floaters, and they dispersed during sea storms.
+Bulbs are salt resistant and floaters, and they are dispersed during sea storms.
 Plants are found also growing deeply embedded in the pebbles of the beaches, fallen down from the above slopes.

 Allium neapolitanum A very common species in south of Italy and a true weed in my yard.